 Olson’s photos would be published in Stars and Stripes and Life magazine.
 He later won the Robert Capa Gold Medal for his work.

 His image of a tank carrying wounded Marines at the Battle of Hue became one of the most iconic images of the Vietnam War.
-Ironically, the photo did not stand out to Olson at the time he took it.
+Ironically, the photo did not stand out to Olson at the time.

-Olson has since experienced a phenomenon called “missing time.”
-The events that he and others saw, participated in and did to survive were so horrific they blocked a lot of it.
-Whenever Olson is asked, “What do you think about that photograph?” there’s a lot there that doesn’t resonate with him.
+He has since experienced a phenomenon called “missing time.”
+The events that he and others saw, participated in, and did to survive were so horrific they blocked a lot of it.
+Whenever Olson is asked, “What do you think about that photograph?” there’s a lot that doesn’t resonate with him.

 “It’s blocked,” he said.

 However, there are moments that stick out vividly in his memory.
 He would describe February 16, 1968 as a horrific day.
 Olson shared the following memory.

 “We were pinned down in our house.
 We had a bunch of dead and wounded to take care of.
 And we had a radio that would receive and not transmit.
 And we got rescued by a fire team and accompanied by a priest.
 The priest was handing out last rites like ‘Tic Tacs’ and he was later, in the next 24 hours, captured and executed.”

 Olson hopes to reach more men who served in Tet and interview them to create a repository of stories that will be available online.
 He also has a new goal.
 He’s looking for the unidentified men in his photographs.
 The public can view his “Missing Men” gallery and help him locate the Marines.